The two 2016 Stephenson Awards went to:

 Jim Bishop Award

-Luke Gregory, from Budmouth School, Weymouth, will take part in an adventure based expedition to Ladakh.
+Luke Fairchild, from Budmouth School, Weymouth, will take part in an adventure based expedition to Ladakh.
 Rafting, trekking & mountain biking will all form part of the programme.

 John Hunt Award